S0M3V3RM1N/grimoire-of-operations/tools/ioc_scraper/README.md

   - MD5 hashes
 - Outputs results to:
     - Terminal (for quick review)
-    - JSON and CSV files (for futher use)
+    - JSON and CSV files (for further use)